johankasperi/argon-osm-occlusion/README.md

   latitude: 18.073780
 });
 ```
-Then you edit the renderOrder property of your Three Objects you wish to be affected by the occlusion:
+Then you edit the renderOrder property of your three.js objects you wish to be affected by the occlusion:
 ```javascript
 var mesh = new THREE.Mesh(geometry, material)
 mesh.renderOrder = 2